-Minister reprimanded for attending gala
+Minister reprimanded over men-only gala

 Children and families minister Nadhim Zahawi said he attended The Presidents Club fundraiser but left early.

-The BBC understands he was called to Downing Street on Wednesday to explain his attendance to Chief Whip Julian Smith.
+The BBC understands Mr Zahawi was called to Downing Street on Wednesday to meet chief whip Julian Smith.

-Mr Zahawi is not the subject of any of the allegations from the event.
+Prime Minister Theresa May said she accepted Mr Zahawi's explanation, but was "appalled" at reports of the event.

 The Presidents Club said it was closing and would no longer hold events after an undercover reporter for the Financial Times revealed hostesses were subject to groping and lewd comments.